Skip to main content. Start of main content

 26 May - 25 Jun 2023

-Iteration I: Everything Is Everythang is an early sketch of a film in the making.
-Its first rendition, an intentionally opaque collage of sights and sounds recorded in March of this year, revolves around the artist’s family and friends in South Central Los Angeles and gives space to communal moments of everyday life while concurrently trying to tie them into a larger socio-political and -economic context.
+Iteration I: Everything Is Everythang was an early sketch of a film in the making.
+Its first rendition, an intentionally opaque collage of sights and sounds recorded in March 2023, revolved around the artist’s family and friends in South Central Los Angeles.
+It gave space to communal moments of everyday life while also attempting to connect them to a broader socio-political and economic context.

 Eschewing more traditional and expository documentary approaches that necessitate the unearthing of personal knowledge and experience, the film presents itself as an incomplete and fractured sequence of moving images and audio recordings only loosely held together by the locale, musical interludes and the voices of iconic figures such as James Baldwin, Angela Davis and Stokely Carmichael.
 This fragmented and at times ostensibly aimless audio-visual rumination allows for the notions of indeterminacy and opacity to be understood as artistic methods enabling privacy and protection.
 On screen, Marc’s family, close friends and acquaintances are not subjugated to an analytical or mediating gaze but instead are cast as the main protagonists in a film that could be.
 The captured vignettes of a shared time and space form the elusive background against which the artist’s and – in extension – the viewer’s own positions, privileges and responsibilities have to be negotiated.